idafchev/idafchev.github.io/_posts/2017-06-22-basic_reverse_engineering_part_1.md

 Password OK!
 ```

-crackme0x07 to crackme0x09 looked almost the same so I skipped them.
+I'll leave crackme0x07 to crackme0x09.
+They are almost the same, but stripped.

 That's it for part 0x00.
 Part 0x01 will be about the "bombs" challenges from the "Extended Reverse Engineering" class.